Soapy's Wakes

 The famed & plush Magic Castle

-The Wake was held downstairs of the Magic Castle in the W.C.
+T he Wake was held downstairs of the Magic Castle in the W.C.
 Fields bar, and it was packed solid with several hundred guests.
 Dress ranged from three-piece suits to 19th century costumes.
 The $5.00 entrance included $100 in Soapy play money for gambling at the gaming tables which included roulette, craps, 21, chuck-a-luck and faro.
 The casino was operated by Phil Gessert of Pharobank.com.
-The money collected was donated to the Magic Castle's, Dia Vernon Charity Fund.
+The money collected was donated to the Magic Castle 's, Dai Vernon Charity Fund.
 Guests were also invited to purchase numerous auction items, including a small wood chip off the original grave marker, beautifully displayed in a shadow box.
 The chip sold for $60.
 There were a number of Soapy related souvenirs for sale, including bars of Soapy soap, posters, t-shirts, tote bags, and playing cards.
-The guest who won the most "money" at the end of the night was awarded one of the Soapy grave marker chips in a shadow box.
+The guest who won the most "money "at the end of the night was awarded one of the Soapy grave marker chips in a shadow box.
 An $60 value, according to this years auction.

 SOAPY MONEY (110th Annv.)